NadegeTenku/express_movie_database/README.md

                        <<ISSUES>>
+Department_no on Crews displays null on the sqlite table.
 Lines 82-85 on index.test.js have an error that I couldn't fix after numerous attempts.
 Lines 96 & 97 show errors that I could not fix as well.
 Please help me look at that entire section that I commented out for possible errors.
 Got an error message when I ran node index.js.
 I tried but didn't succeed in debugging it.
 Image linked below.